-Cost is what you pay.
+The cost is what you pay.
 Value is what you get.
-If you get a lot, relative to the cost, then it’s a good value.
+If you get a lot, relative to the cost, then it’s good value.
 If, however, you get little relative to the cost, then there is little value.
-Or, we would say, that’s not a good value.
+Or, we would say, that’s not good value.

 We need to consider what you get.